bitcoin-sv/minerid-reference/README.md

 # MinerId Builder - Reference Implementation

 More details available in the [BRFC Spec](https://bitbucket.org/nchteamnch/minerid/src/master/) for MinerId.
+Note that this reference does not include any of the MinerId extensions shown in the BRFCs as of now.

 ## Table of Contents